Antonio Stelitano

-Antonio Stelitano (born 22 October 1987) is an Italian footballer who plays for Sliema Wanderers in Malta.
+Antonio Stelitano (born 22 October 1987) is an Italian footballer who plays for S.S.
+Pennarossa in San Marino.

 Career

 Stelitano started his senior career with A.C.R.
 Messina.
 In 2009, he signed for A.S.D.
 Igea Virtus Barcellona in the Italian Serie C, where he made twenty league appearances and scored one goal.
 After that, he played for Club Atlético Unión, A.S.D.
 Cittanova Interpiana Calcio, Parma Calcio 1913, Moca, SD Buelna, CS Baloteşti, CS Șoimii Pâncota, CDE Melistar, FK Nevėžis, Anduud City, and Sliema Wanderers, where he now plays.